 - D. Prime Commercial Paper with the highest letter and numerical rating as provided for by a NRSRO.
-The entity that issues the commercial paper shall meet all of the following conditions in either paragraph 1 or paragraph 2 below: - (1) The entity meets the following criteria: - is organized and operating in the United States as a general corporation; - has total assets in excess of five hundred million dollars (\$500,000,000); and - has debt other than commercial paper, if any, that is rated in a rating category of at least "A" by a NRSRO. - (2) The entity meets the following criteria: - is organized within the United States as a special purpose corporation, trust,
+The entity that issues the commercial paper shall meet all of the following conditions in either paragraph 1 or paragraph 2 below: - (1) The entity meets the following criteria: - is organized and operating in the United States as a general corporation; - has total assets in excess of five hundred million dollars (\$500,000,000); and - has debt other than commercial paper, if any, that is rated in a rating category of at least "A" or its equivalent by a NRSRO. - (2) The entity meets the following criteria:

-- or limited liability company; - has program wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or surety bond; and - has commercial paper that is rated "A-1" or higher, or the equivalent, by a NRSRO.
+- is organized within the United States as a special purpose corporation, trust, or limited liability company; - has program wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or surety bond; and - has commercial paper that is rated "A-1" or higher, or the equivalent, by a NRSRO.

 Eligible commercial paper shall have a final maturity not exceeding 270 days from the date of trade settlement.
-The aggregate investment in commercial paper shall not exceed 25% of the City's total portfolio.
-Furthermore, the City may purchase no more than 10 percent of the outstanding commercial paper of any single issuer.
+The aggregate investment in commercial paper shall not exceed 2540% of the City's total portfolio.
+Furthermore, the City may invest no more than 5% of its total investment assets in the commercial paper and the medium-term notes of any single issuer. may purchase no more than 10 percent of the outstanding commercial paper of any single issuer.